-Eligible Members will be able to apply online through myGov to access up to $10,000 of their superannuation by 30 June 2020.
-After 1 July 2020, they may be able to apply again to access a further $10,000 from 1 July 2020 until 24 September 2020.
+Eligible Members can apply online through myGov to access up to $10,000 of their superannuation until 31 December 2020.
 Eligible Members can only make one withdrawal as a lump sum payment in each financial year and they can only withdraw from their own superannuation account.

 Members will be eligible to access their superannuation if one or more of the following criteria are met:

 - You are eligible to receive either: